Purchase Another Life at Oversteps Books.

 The Journal #51 includes a short, positive review by Andy Hickmott: “The poems betray her professional interest in psychotherapy (the opening poem is titled The Vienna of Sigmund Freud).
 By the third poem we read ‘These are the known facts: all of us keep / a black bear in a cage.
 Or black dogs on a lead’ (Facts).
 Other poems exhibit subtlety and insight. “…On the whole this is a very fine collection of thoughtful poems. ”

-I also have poems in several anthologies that were published in 2017 and 2018.
-These were published by Paper Swans Press, Valley Press, Grey Hen Press and Ek Zuban.
+I also have poems in several anthologies that appeared in 2017 and 2018.
+These were published by Paper Swans Press, Valley Press, Grey Hen Press, Ek Zuban and erbacce press.
 The anthology Gazing at Gaia was produced by the Manchester Buddhist Centre.